 Leveraging Disparate Technologies

 Historically, a development team on a specific product would leverage one server-side software development technology.
-For example, .NET, Java, Node.js, etc. In one sense this kept things simple; the development team didn’t have to become expert in more than one thing.
-In other ways it was limiting, due to the use of only one tool for the job.
+For example, .NET, Java, Node.js, etc. In one sense this kept things simple; the development team didn’t have to become experts in more than one thing.
+In other ways, it was limiting due to the use of only one tool for the job.

-Because each microservice is its own mini application, there is no requirement that every microservice is built using the same technology.
-Because each microservice is solving a different type of problem, there might be one technology that’s a better fit than others.
+Because each microservice is its own mini-application, there is no requirement that every microservice is built using the same technology.
+Each microservice is solving a different type of problem, there might be one technology that’s a better fit than others.
 And today, with all the cloud services provided by the major cloud vendors, there may be something that already exists to provide the functionality for one or more microservices.

 As an example, one part of an application might need to analyze uploaded images and categorize them automatically by performing digital image processing and extracting data.
 That might be a great target for a microservice.
 We could write that technology ourselves, using the same development tools as the rest of the product.
 However, it would be dramatically simpler if we created a microservice that leveraged the Computer Vision API on Azure or Amazon Rekognition on AWS.